-Rule 4: If You Are Walking Through a Military Door, Spend Your Juice on Your Skill Set
+Rule No. 4: If You Are Walking Through a Military Door, Spend Your Juice on Your Skill Set.

 Make sure you list the Marine Corps, Coast Guard, Army, Navy, Air Force or Space Force as your employer.
 Translate your job titles as much as possible, especially including the number of your direct reports (not the size of your unit).

 Spend most of your juice on the top third of your resume where you have the bulleted list of your job skills and your security clearance.
 These are the things most likely to resonate with the recruiters and get them to bring you in for an interview.